silarri/IDSdm/app2/src/readme.txt

-INSTRUCTIONS TO USE IDS_1.0 IN DAEMON MODE:
+INSTRUCTIONS TO USE IDS-NET-DAEMON IN DAEMON MODE:

 1 - As the root user create the directory /etc/ids